li-yida/li-yida.github.io/_pages/cv.md

 * Predoctoral Publications
   * Network Dynamics of the Chinese Stock Market, 2014, The International Conference on Systems and Informatics.
-IEEE. (with Bing Li)
+IEEE. (with *Bing Li*)
   * Merger and Acquisition in Coal Industry, 2013, Productivity Research. (in Chinese)
-  * Real Estate Price and Inflation in China, 2013, Journal of Shanxi University. (with Guangyou Zhou, in Chinese)
+  * Real Estate Price and Inflation in China, 2013, Journal of Shanxi University. (with *Guangyou Zhou*, in Chinese)

 * Research Positions
   * Research Assistant to Prof. Yu-chin Chen, University of Washington, 2019